 It can also cause the following:

 Loss of cremasteric reflex (reflex involved in controlling testicular movement into the pelvic cavity)

 Nausea and vomiting

-The symptoms of a testicular torsion may look like other conditions or medical problems.
-Always consult your child's health care provider for a diagnosis.
+The symptoms of a testicular torsion may look like other medical problems.
+Always talk with your child's healthcare provider for a diagnosis.

 How is testicular torsion diagnosed?

 Testicular torsion is usually diagnosed with a physical exam and a medical history.
-Your health care provider may also do an ultrasound, a noninvasive test that uses sound waves to make pictures of the kidney system to assess blood flow to the testicles.
-Some providers may also take children with typical symptoms straight to the operating room for definitive treatment.
-It is imperative to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
-Other diagnostic tests may be included, but there is no test that can diagnose testicular torsion accurately all of the time.
+Your child’s healthcare provider may also do an ultrasound.
+This is a noninvasive test that uses sound waves to make pictures of the scrotum and testicles to check blood flow.
+Some healthcare providers may also send children with typical symptoms straight to the operating room for definitive treatment.
+It is important to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
+Other diagnostic tests may be included.
+However, there is no test that can diagnose testicular torsion accurately all of the time.

 What is the treatment for testicular torsion?

 Testicular torsion usually requires immediate intervention.
 The severity of the torsion depends on if the testicle(s) is partially or completely twisted.
 The more twisted the testicle, the more urgent the intervention.
 To minimize long-term problems, intervention is usually required within 6 hours of symptoms.